ASUS M32AD-US001T Review

-THE BAD: Could use a data storage drive.
+- Could use a data storage drive

 The ASUS M32AD-US001T is a mid-range tower desktops that packs enough power for daily computing needs, moderate multimedia editing, and Internet browsing and is a good bet for home entertainment.
 It features a 4th Gen Intel Core i3-4170 processor, 8GB DDR3 RAM, a roomy 1TB hard drive, Windows 10, generous number of connectivity ports, and retains legacy features, like VGA and HDMI ports and a card reader for older media formats, that keep veteran users happy.
 Similar specs are seen in the ASUS M32CD, only that the latter adds up to the computing power with Intel Core i5-6400 Quad-Core 2.7 GHz processor (turbo to 3.3GHz).

 Still, for users who want more storage, you have the option of the ASUS M32AD-US026S, still in the same family, with similar size and port selection except for the larger 2TB storage, 4th Generation Intel Core i5 processor and Windows 8.1 instead of Windows 10 in the other two models.
 For the ASUS M32AD, expandability, new technologies, multimedia performance, multitasking prowess, and a decent price all factor in for a win.